tvthm8/small_python_projects-/README.md

 <img src = "Screenshot 2024-12-04 11.57.35 AM.png">

+## This quick project was all about testing out a new IDE: Visual Studio Code.
+I created a simple Band Name Generator,
+- which takes the name of your city and a pet, combines them, and gives you a fun band name (e.g., "Statesboro Ace").

+The process was straightforward, and after trying it out, I’ve decided VS Code will be my go-to IDE for projects moving forward!

 Project Highlight: Food Order System (Part 2)
 This is Part 2 of my Food Order System project, and I’ve taken things up a notch!
 The system now supports multiple cuisines, adding more variety and flexibility to the ordering process.
 Here's what I added in this second installment: